-The winner of the inaugural Terry Threlfall Scholarship, presented at the Vancouver International Wine Festival’s annual Awards Lunch, is Kelcie Jones.
+The winner of the 2023 Terry Threlfall Scholarship, presented at the Vancouver International Wine Festival’s annual Awards Lunch, is Chris Turyk.

-Meyer Family Vineyards has generously provided seed money for the scholarship fund through sales of the winery’s Tribute Series Chardonnay – Terry Threlfall, now available online.
+Meyer Family Vineyards generously provided seed money for the scholarship fund through sales of the winery’s Tribute Series Chardonnay – Terry Threlfall.
+Andrew Peller Import Agency is sponsoring the 2023 scholarship.
 The BC Hospitality Foundation (BCHF), which will administer the scholarship, invites others to donate online in order to ensure Terry’s legacy lives on for many years.

 Born and raised in BC, Terry Threlfall was influential on the local, national, and international wine scenes.
 Career highlights included:

 - Developing a groundbreaking wine program as Wine Director at Hawksworth

 - Repeatedly holding the position of Festival Sommelier at VanWineFest

 - In 2012, being named Sommelier of the Year by Vancouver magazine, the VIWF, and California’s Sunset Magazine

 - The first Canadian Sommelier to be a regular Decanter panelist

 - Six years as Head Sommelier and Wine Buyer at London’s Michelin-starred Chez Bruce

 - Five years as Wine Buyer at London’s prestigious Selfridges